 I began writing professionally in 1994; a column for Asian Week.
 Then Jeff Chang recruited me to write on music for URB and soon thereafter, I landed my most important gig (in terms of my development as a writer) at the San Francisco Bay Guardian.
-Since then, I’ve written for almost every major hip-hop magazine to have come along since the mid-1990s, including The Source, XXL, Blaze, Vibe, Scratch, etc. I’ve also written for Spin, Yolk, A Magazine, The Nation, Mother Jones, the LA Weekly, Minneapolis City Pages, and Boston Phoenix, not to mention more/other defunct pubs and websites than I’ll ever care to remember.
+For the next 10+ years, I wrote for almost every major hip-hop magazine to come along including The Source, XXL, Blaze, Vibe, Scratch, etc. I’ve also written for Spin, Yolk, A Magazine, The Nation, Mother Jones, the LA Weekly, Minneapolis City Pages, and Boston Phoenix, not to mention more/other defunct pubs and websites than I’ll ever care to remember.

-These days, my primary outlets are NPR, the LA Times and Wax Poetics, and of course, Soul Sides.
-I write primarily on music but I do cover other arts and occasionally, politics and society.
-(This is all separate from my academic writing).
+These days, my primary outlets include NPR, the Los Angeles Review of Books, the LA Times and Wax Poetics, and of course, here on Soul Sides.
+I write about music, culture, arts and society.
+(This is all separate from my academic writing as a sociology professor).

 Thanks to this blog, I was able to produce my first official CD compilation in 2006, Soul Sides Vol. 1.
 The second volume followed in the spring of 2007.
 I continue to produce mixes on my own.

 In 1993, I began as a DJ at KALX FM in Berkeley and hosted a weekly show â€” The O-Zone â€” until 2004.
 Now I have a monthly radio show – Shades of Soul – on Artform Radio/Worldwide FM, usually every third Thursday.
 I continue to spin in clubs and for private events.
 If you got the money, O-Dub is for the booking.